XtracT/mealiemate/README.md

 - Number inputs for configuration parameters
 - Text inputs for user messages and preferences

-### Telegram
+### MQTT Image Publishing (via Mealplan Fetcher)

-The Mealplan Fetcher can send generated meal plan images directly to a Telegram chat, providing an easy way to view your weekly meal plan on mobile devices.
+The Mealplan Fetcher plugin publishes the generated meal plan image as raw PNG bytes directly to the following MQTT topic: `mealiemate/mealplan_fetcher/mealplan_image/image`.
+Home Assistant uses this topic via the auto-discovered `image` entity, and other external services (like e-ink displays) can subscribe to this same topic to receive the image data.

 ---